Obituary of Jane Maloney Stanton

 After the sudden death of her husband in 1998, Jane moved to a condo in West Orange and bought a summer home in Sea Girt, NJ.
 She always loved the shore and it was a wonderful place for her to spend time with her children and grandchildren.

 Jane was predeceased by her husband, Thomas J. Stanton, Jr., in 1998 and her son, William P. Stanton, in 1993.
 She is survived by her children, Louise L. Stanton of Jersey City, Thomas J. Stanton III and his wife Anne of Montclair, Patricia B. Stanton and her husband John Nolen of West Chester, PA, Charles A. Stanton of Jersey City, Katherine A. Stanton and her husband John Paule of Glen Ridge, John M. Stanton and his wife Deborah of Washington D.C. and Robert J. Stanton and his wife Allison of Montclair.
 She was the loving grandmother of her 12 grandchildren, Jane, Eugene, Austin, Rosalie, Bridget, Charlotte, Emily, James, Paige, Madison, Cordelia and Thomas.

 A Mass of Christian Burial will be held on Monday, April 8, at 10:30 a.m. at the Immaculate Conception Church in Montclair.
 Visitation will be held Sunday from 2 to 6 p.m. at the Hugh M. Moriarty Funeral Home, 76 Park Street, Montclair.

 In lieu of flowers, please send donations payable to St Teresa of Calcutta - We Care Ministry, 1 Munn St., Montclair, NJ 07042.

-To send flowers to the family of Jane Stanton, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Jane Stanton, please visit Tribute Store